GSA/Section508.gov/_pages/content-pages/important-notice.md

 resource-type: "Long form article"
 format: "HTML (html)"
 ---
-<strong class="text-secondary-darker">NOTICE</strong>: Due to the lapse in federal funding, this website will not be actively managed.
-This website was last updated on Month #, 2024 and will not be updated until after funding is enacted.
-As such, information on this website may not be up to date.
-Transactions submitted via this website might not be processed and we will not be able to respond to inquiries until after appropriations are enacted.
+Due to a lapse in federal funding, this website is not actively managed.
+It was last updated on October 1, 2025, and will not be updated until funding is restored.
+Information may be outdated, transactions may not be processed, and we cannot respond to inquiries until appropriations are enacted.

-**Reviewed/Updated:** February 2024
+**Reviewed/Updated:** October 2025